 Hanacure states that the key to the product is “CO2 octolift technology.”
 As the company explains, the CO2 octolift “fuses the purifying compound with carbon dioxide in the air” allowing it to transform from a liquid into a solid.
 The “resolidification process creates a strong binding force producing an intense lifting and tightening effect while absorbing all the impurities trapped in your skin and pores.”
 The founders boiled it down in an easier way for Today.com – “You can think of it as tiny micro-sponges in your pores, absorbing all the impurities.”

-What Ingredients are in Hanacure Products?
+What Are The Key Ingredients in The Hanacure Mask?

 Where Are Hanacure Products Sold?

-Hanacure products are available on the company’s own website, as well as retailers such as Violet Grey, Amazon, Neiman Marcus and Bergdorf Goodman.
+Hanacure products are available on the company’s own website, as well as retailers such as Violet Grey, Amazon, Neiman Marcus, and Bergdorf Goodman.

 Is Hanacure Cruelty Free?

-What Are Some Alternatives to the Hanacure?
+What Are Some Alternatives to Hanacure?